Skip to main content

 What is Stress?

 Stress is how you feel when you are facing demands that you are not sure you can meet.
+We typically experience stress in response to a short-term, recognisable challenge or threat.
 It is a normal part of everyday life and can be both positive and negative.
-Many things can trigger a stress response - relationships, money, work, exams, the expectations you put on yourself or the expectations you feel from others – the list is endless.
+Many things can trigger a stress response: relationships, money, work, exams, the expectations you put on yourself or the expectations you feel from others – the list is endless.

 Stress can affect how you feel; how you think and behave; your confidence; and your energy levels.
 A small amount of stress can be healthy as it can motivate us and help prepare us for challenges in life.
-However, when this balance tips into high stress levels it can cause you to feel unwell.
-It is very difficult to measure or predict stress levels as different people react to events in their lives in different ways – so what you find destructively stressful may be motivating for someone else.
+However, when this balance tips into high stress levels, it can cause you to feel unwell.
+It is very difficult to measure or predict stress levels as different people react to events in their lives in different ways – so what you find destructively stressful may be motivating for someone else and vice versa.

 How to Recognise Stress